Cold case killer Menzies John Hallett dies in custody

 It was found that Tahu had locked up the service station, set the alarm and had just opened the door of his own vehicle to go home.

-Tahu told Hallett he was unable to help as the station was closed.
+Tahu told Hallett he was unable to help because the station was closed.
 Hallett took issue with this, claiming it was only three minutes past 1am, and called Tahu a "black b******".

 As Tahu went to approach him, Hallett pulled a .22 calibre revolver pistol out of his belt and fired towards him, missing.